 The Maple Leaf project also requires the relocation of our fiber optic lines, which link facilities and increase the electrical system's reliability.
 The project requires that we replace old substandard poles with ones that are slightly taller and wider.
-This work was completed between April and July 2013.
+This work is now complete.

 Finally, there are existing underground power lines crossing I-5 which are going to be relocated at the southeast corner of 1st Avenue NE and NE 95th Street.
 This relocation is necessary because Sound Transit's track construction will impact the existing lines.
 After Sound Transit's contractor excavates and installs a new system of conduits across 1st Avenue NE at 95th Street, Seattle City Light will install the underground electric cable.
-This work is estimated to start in early 2014 and finish by the spring of 2014.
+This work is now complete.

 In order for crews to work safely planned power outages will be necessary.
 Customers will be provided with advance notification.

 There will be some lane closures on 1st Avenue NE and on NE 95th Street.
 Crews will follow traffic control plans established by Seattle Department of Transportation and work to ensure access is maintained for residents.